 Don’t be afraid to dream big.
 Ask yourself questions like:

-- Do you want to live in another city?
+- Do I want to live in another city?

-- Do you see yourself starting a family?
+- Do I see myself starting a family?

 Another great way to do this exercise is by picturing your perfect day from the moment you wake up to the moment you go to bed.